-The Dropbox system is useful with virtual machines.
-Install a Dropbox client in each virtual machine, all linked to your Dropbox account.
-Keep a single copy of your script(s) in a Dropbox folder.
+A File Sync & Share system like NextCloud is useful with virtual machines.
+Install the synchronization client in each virtual machine, all linked to your synchronization account.
+Keep a single copy of your script(s) in a synchronized folder.
 Then on any virtual machine you can run PyInstaller thus:

-PyInstaller reads scripts from the common Dropbox folder, but writes its work files and the bundled app in folders that are local to the virtual machine.
+PyInstaller reads scripts from the common synchronized folder, but writes its work files and the bundled app in folders that are local to the virtual machine.

-If you share the same home directory on multiple platforms, for example GNU/Linux and OS X, you will need to set the PYINSTALLER_CONFIG_DIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory as its cache location.
+If you share the same home directory on multiple platforms, for example GNU/Linux and OS X, you will need to set the PYINSTALLER\CONFIG\DIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory as its cache location.